rokmohar/alexa-assistant/readme.md

 https://XXXXXXXXXXXXXXX.s3-eu-west-1.amazonaws.com/XXXXXXXXXXXXXXX?AWSAccessKeyId=ASXXXXXXXXXX6AVQQ&amp;Expires=1497107703&amp;Signature=BoNNOAcm0VhEVy9jcQqCeP9gkWw%3D&amp;response-content-type=audio%2Fmpeg&amp;x-amz-security-token=FQoDYXdzEI3%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FwEaDHC4OE%2BjSG18yTrmnyLpAfoDMxG%2BWPPphnXnkTjw6SmFP8AulH1woW5ZkmrQn5zafK1Sbbv1S8L1n0GzJlRuV8vcT4fijUjek3zJ%2F0NJEYI18enHwyiERD0SXXXXXXXXXXXX%2F9gwI98rw8cKeK9VM1iqhDpPZZxkCJ0Xy0dWfNCe8vuP4j9ZQHMeuSESBU8WrjzXsvZGDn2b8HuenlEVJp0WaH68qUWBuJpGvEDmeAooD7hA%2Fr4XCm8ZS%2FZqa4i05QvbmRX8mjn8eRwgb%2FRBPS190IswaGoxOa9vgSXASRewWJfMjftjM6XXXXXXXXXXKL%2B878kF

 ### In theory anyone who has the URL can access the response, however this URL never leaves the secure AWS skill environment so it cannot be hijacked/intercepted, and due to the very short 5 second period that the mp3 file is exposed via this single link, the chances of someone being able to undertake a brute force attack to find out the URL are statically close to zero.
-The S3 bucket can be securely accessed from your AWS account at any time from AWS https://console.aws.amazon.com/s3/
+The S3 bucket can be securely accessed from your AWS account at any time from https://console.aws.amazon.com/s3/

 ### IF THIS IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL!